Expertise

 "[Jordana] Sanft excels at unravelling the most convoluted life sciences questions and impresses with her keen eye for detail and practical problem-solving approach. " — IAM Patent 1000

-Jordana practices in all areas of intellectual property law and has over 20 years of experience in patent, trademark, and copyright disputes.
-She is recognized for treating clients as partners, providing practical and strategic advice, and obtaining successful results in and out of the courtroom.
+Jordana practices in all areas of intellectual property law, and is particularly well known for her experience in patent and trademark disputes.
+She is recognized for treating clients as partners, providing practical and strategic advice and obtaining successful results in and out of the courtroom.

 Jordana has appeared as counsel in matters before the Federal Court of Appeal, the Federal Court, the Ontario Superior Court of Justice, and specialized tribunals such as the Trademarks Opposition Board.
 Jordana is a registered patent and trademark agent.